lundeen-bryan/EZLogger_SLN/README.md

 - **Production Release (≥1.0.0)**:
   - v1.0.0 will mark our first stable release
   - Major version (x.0.0) increments with breaking changes
-  - Minor version (0.x.0) increments with backward-compatible new features
+  - Minor version (x.y.0) increments with backward-compatible new features
-  - Patch version (0.0.x) increments with backward-compatible bug fixes
+  - Patch version (x.y.z) increments with backward-compatible bug fixes

 #### Implementation Date

 This versioning change was implemented on 2025-04-08 with the release of v0.0.1, replacing all previous versioning.

+---

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and then submit a pull request with a detailed explanation of what you changed and why.

+---

 ## License

 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

+---

 ## Contact